slafniy/DedTunedProject/README.md

 - **Beacon Of Hope**: no concentration, upcast increases area
 - **Resistance**: no concentration, lasts 3 turns
 - **Guidance**: no concentration, lasts 3 turns
+- **Dispel Evil And Good**: no concentration, lasts until long rest

 ### Classes